In university, lectures and tutorials often occur 1-2 times a week. All the responsibility falls on you to get to class, take notes and ask questions.

 Overlooking Key Resources

 Talk to your tutor, professors after class (Don’t worry, they won’t bite!
-And most often, you’d be surprised how glad they are to address your questions); go to the library and other learning centers such as CILL, ELC, MLSC; and for personal development and psychological support?
-Don’t forget about the CENTRE STARS.
+And most often, you’d be surprised how glad they are to address your questions); go to the library and other learning centres such as CILL, ELC and MLSC.